Edinburgh Old Town tenements, New Town houses and beautiful country gardens.

 While many of the Dalrymple family played an important part in Scotland’s evolution, John Dalrymple, 1st Earl of Stair will be forever remembered for his role in the Glencoe Massacre.

-The National Trust for Scotland offer several guided tours of the house.
+The National Trust for Scotland offers several guided tours of the house.

 Outdoors there are woodland walks to explore and gardens to enjoy.
 There’s an adventure playpark for the kids and an ice cream parlour too.
 Lunch is served in the Stables Cafe.